acollierr17/hova.cc/josh-bot.md

 ```
 -role <add/remove> <role>
 ```
 If you wish to view all server admins and the staff role, you may run the `roles` command.
-It'll display an embedded of said information.
+It'll display an embedded message of said information.